KenjiHarada/BSA/README.md

         (November 25th 2013) Fixed the bugs in all application codes.
         These bugs count the last data point in a data file or STDIN doubly.

+        (December 15th 2013) A null line and an unformatted line are skipped.